Elves, bad ponies and bewitchment

 I suppose it will be interesting to see how the image in the camera is affected.

 Onwards and through a hole in the fence to break through to new territory.
-Sun is still shining, and there are no-one else in sight.
-The sea surges in breaking on and eroding the thick wall of ice built up along the edge of the shoreline.
+Sun is still shining; no-one else in sight.
+The sea surges in eroding the thick wall of ice built up along the edge of the shoreline.
 Chunks of fallen ice float in the sea.
 It’s probably wise not to go too near.

 I keep looking up at a small ridge just to my left wondering if I can get up there.
 As I walk I seem to be automatically veering closer to it; it doesn’t seem so far now… and I break away from the sea and head inland weaving a route through grass, rock, sinking now and again in thick snow, until I reach the base.
 I climb slowing, checking that I’m not about to fall into a concealed crevasse or have the snow give way beneath me into a river - there is one round here somewhere.
 The rock’s a brown/black/orange, slightly crumbly, mottled, volcanic, worn rough and pitted.
 Dolerite, I think, a kind of basalt with a reddish mineral called Olivine running through it.